-How much does it cost to develop an app like SquareCash or Venmo?
+How much does it cost to develop an app like CashApp or Venmo?

-The most intriguing part of this article is costs and timeframes.
-At Purrweb, we know that time of development is crucial for trending and dynamic markets like P2P transaction services.
-You definitely will not have time to redo the project, that’s why we recommend working with professionals from the start and checking the portfolio of our contractor you are going to work with beforehand.
+The most intriguing part of this article is the costs and timeframes.
+At Purrweb, we know that time of money transfer app development is crucial for trending and dynamic markets like P2P payment services.
+You definitely will not have time to redo the project, that’s why we recommend working with professionals from the start and checking the portfolio of the contractor you are going to work with beforehand.
 With such a difficult topic like finances, the general rule is everything in the app should be clear and straightforward – the simpler an interface is, the more people entrust in you and the more often they come back to the app to send and receive money.

 Good news is that we have a blog where we openly share our experience and a portfolio with previous works, where you can check our style.
 The framework uses a shared code base for both Android and iOS systems and allows us to execute both apps with one code.
 It simplifies the development process, and there is no longer a need to hire and control two different teams.
 But don’t be worried about the interface performance – React Native has a huge library of native UI-elements that make interfaces scroll, swipe, and act like native ones.

-Before we start execution, we always discuss deadlines and prices with clients.
+Before we start execution of your P2P payment app, we always discuss deadlines and prices with clients.
 Two cases are never the same, each project needs different resources and has different timeframes.
 Well, how much does it cost to create P2P payment app?